cloudmesh/client/docs/source/commands/command_network.rst

 The manual page of the `network` command can be found at: `network <../man/man.html#network>`__

-..note:: We assume you have your default cloud set,
+.. note:: We assume you have your default cloud set,
          via the default command:

 	 .. prompt:: bash, cm>